-If we can put more effort into replicating what is happening in Lagos in other states especially in villages, the effect will spark creativity and thirst for IT knowledge in those who are living in this communities, which then translates to economic growth for these people and their immediate communities.
+If we can put more effort into replicating what is happening in Lagos in other states especially in villages, the effect will spark creativity and thirst for IT knowledge in those who are living in rural townships & communities.
+This will in turn translate to economic growth for these people and their communities.

 Hub, Empower & Teach Model